US urges everyone 12 and over to get COVID boosters to fight omicron - NewsBreak

 Boosters already were encouraged for all Americans 16 and older, but Wednesday the Centers for Disease Control and Prevention endorsed an extra Pfizer shot for younger teens — those 12 to 15 — and strengthened its recommendation that 16- and 17-year-olds get it, too.

-“It is critical that we protect our children and teens from COVID-19 infection and the complications of severe disease,” Dr. Rochelle Walensky, the CDC’s director, said in a statement Wednesday night.Are you still fully vaccinated?
-CDC director explains definition
+“It is critical that we protect our children and teens from COVID-19 infection and the complications of severe disease,” Dr. Rochelle Walensky, the CDC’s director, said in a statement Wednesday night.Am I still fully vaccinated?
+Booster shots confuse the answer

 “This booster dose will provide optimized protection against COVID-19 and the Omicron variant.
 I encourage all parents to keep their children up to date with CDC’s COVID-19 vaccine recommendations,” she said.